How much does a conservatory cost? The average conservatory will cost around £5,000.

 You must, however, get your conservatory foundation checked.
 It needs to be able to bear the weight of the new roof.
 Additionally, if your conservatory is old, the building regulations may have changed and your new roof might not have sufficient double glazing.

 If you are planning to install a completely new conservatory, with a gable front, what is the average conservatory cost you might be expected to fork out?
 And how much is a conservatory in this style?

-A 3.5m x 3.5m uPVC conservatory with a dwarf wall and a polycarbonate roof will cost you between £11,500 and £13,000, fully built.
-The same with a glass roof will cost you around £12,000 to £14,000 fully built.
+A 3.5m x 3.5m uPVC conservatory with a dwarf wall and a polycarbonate roof will have an average conservatory cost between £11,500 and £13,000, fully built.
+The same with a glass roof will have conservatory prices around £12,000 to £14,000 fully built.